Modafinil is a wakefulness-promoting drug also known as a “eugeroic.”

 This comes as a direct result of the stimulating effects the drug has on the central nervous system.

-There are 2 main halves of the nervous system, the sympathetic nervous system (SNS), and the parasympathetic nervous system (PNS).
+There are two main halves of the nervous system, the sympathetic nervous system (SNS), and the parasympathetic nervous system (PNS).

 Along with stimulating parts of the nervous system responsible for that extra energy and awareness, the SNS also slows down organ systems that aren’t immediately essential for getting us out of danger.

-This involves the digestive system, immune function, and the kidneys.
+This involves the digestive and immune systems, as well as the kidneys.

-One of the byproducts of shutting down digestive function is a suppression of hunger cravings.
+One of the byproducts of shutting down digestive function is the suppression of hunger cravings.

 Human metabolism is very complicated.
 It relies on a carefully balanced interaction of chemicals like hormones and neurotransmitters interacting with the liver, gallbladder, kidneys, and individual cells around the body.

-Motivation is a very useful process in the human body.
+Motivation is an advantageous process in the human body.
 It controls our daily habits and our drive to accomplish tasks.

 Some of our strongest motivating factors include hunger, the desire to reproduce, and our need for success & security.